openmpf/openmpf-components/python/AzureReadTextDetection/README.md

 Detection tracks with `OUTPUT_TYPE` set to `LINE` or `MERGED_LINES` will include `TEXT` results. `MERGED_LINES` contains `TEXT` output where each line is separated by a newline character.
+Confidence scores are calculated as the average confidence of individual words detected in a single `LINE` or across all `MERGED_LINES`.

 Results are organized by `PAGE_NUM` and output indexes (`LINE_NUM`) with 1 as the starting index.
 For images, the bounding box information for lines or merged lines is also provided in the detection track.